marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 ## Lab Exercises

 During this lab, you will mostly work in a JupyterLab terminal.
 Before proceeding with the lab exercises configure a set of environment variables that reflect your lab environment.
 If you used the default settings during the environment setup you don't need to modify the below commands.
-If you provided custom values for PREFIX, REGION, ZONE, or NAMESPACE update the commands accordingly:
+If you provided custom values for PREFIX, ZONE, or NAMESPACE update the commands accordingly:

 ```
 export PROJECT_ID=$(gcloud config get-value core/project)
 export PREFIX=$PROJECT_ID
-export NAMESPACE=kubeflow
-export REGION=us-central1
 export ZONE=us-central1-a
-export ARTIFACT_STORE_URI=gs://$PREFIX-artifact-store
-export GCS_STAGING_PATH=${ARTIFACT_STORE_URI}/staging
 export GKE_CLUSTER_NAME=$PREFIX-cluster

 gcloud container clusters get-credentials $GKE_CLUSTER_NAME --zone $ZONE